 What is a mid-pregnancy anomaly scan?

-A mid-pregnancy anomaly scan, together with the first scan or dating scan, is the most important and detailed ultrasound during a pregnancy.
+A mid-pregnancy anomaly scan, also known as a morphological or 20 week ultrasound, together with the first scan or dating scan, is the most important and detailed ultrasound performed during a pregnancy.
 It is carried out between the 20th and 22nd week of the pregnancy.

 What does it involve?